 The main objective of air breathing intakes is to deliver air at conditions suitable for the engine fan or compressor, supplied at the rate of mass flow required.
-The fan face conditions are often at a mismatch from freestream flow conditions, and the efficiency of this transformation process drives the design.
+The fan-face conditions are often at a mismatch from freestream flow conditions, and the efficiency of this transformation process drives the design.
 An efficient intake recovers a large portion of the freestream total pressure at the engine interface by minimizing total pressure losses.
-Total pressure recovery is generally considered to be directly proportional to engine thrust in subsonic flow conditions [7].
+Total pressure recovery is generally considered to be directly proportional to engine thrust in subsonic flow conditions [11].
 However, maximizing total pressure recovery alone is not typically sufficient for a good design.
 The total pressure field at the fan face not only needs to be high in an average sense, but it also needs to be uniform.
-Although a lower average in total pressure recovery can lead to thrust and efficiency penalties, distortions in the total pressure field can significantly reduce engine life due to fan blade fatigue, increased noise from fan vibrations, and reduce the surge margin which compromises engine stability [8].
+Although a lower average in total pressure recovery can lead to thrust and efficiency penalties, distortions in the total pressure field can significantly reduce engine life in two ways.
+The first is through fan blade fatigue due to cyclical stresses caused by fan vibrations.
+Noise is often increased as a result of the vibrations.
+Second, distortion can reduce the surge margin of the compressor in highly loaded sections, which compromises engine stability [12].
 Since the 1950s, it has been known that intakes with very high average pressure recoveries were not robust.
-In fact, they could be sensitive to off-design conditions that yield higher distortion values over a range of operation than a lower recovery intake [9].
+In fact, they could be sensitive to off-design conditions that yield higher distortion values over a range of operation than a lower recovery intake [13].
 For these reasons, total pressure distortion is introduced as another objective into the design problem.

-Several documented instances [10-13] suggest that the bi-objective design problem of total pressure recovery and distortion may not be adequate in capturing the accuracy of intake performance over the entire range of operating conditions.
+Several documented instances [14-17] suggest that the bi-objective design problem of total pressure recovery and distortion may not be adequate in capturing the accuracy of intake performance over the entire range of operating conditions.
 Swirl is a secondary flow phenomenon that describes the flow angularity in the intake.
-Wind tunnel measurements of swirl in an S-duct conducted by Guo and Seddon [14] showed that at high incidence, a large vortex forms around an area of flow separation after the first bend and a pair of counter-rotating vortices in the flow appear after the second bend.
-Historically, the use of inlet guide vanes placed upstream of the fan interface plane avoided many operability problems that did not explicitly account for swirl distortion.
-Nevertheless, a large amount of swirl can significantly impinge on the incidence angle of inlet guide vanes and induce a cascade effect on the downstream fan and compressors.
+Wind tunnel measurements of swirl in an S-duct conducted by Guo and Seddon [18] showed that at high incidence, a large vortex forms around an area of flow separation after the first bend and a pair of counter-rotating vortices in the flow appear after the second bend.
+Historically, the use of inlet guide vanes placed upstream of the fan interface plane avoided many operability problems that did not explicitly account for swirl distortion [19].
+Nevertheless, a large amount of swirl can significantly impinge on the incidence angle of inlet guide vanes and induce a cascade effect on the downstream fan and compressors [20].
 Depending on the design criteria, these flow control devices are also not always practical and hence cannot be deployed.
-Intakes without inlet guide vanes could induce high levels of swirl distortion, leaving the engine vulnerable to compressor stalls and other operability problems.
+Intakes without inlet guide vanes could induce high levels of swirl distortion, leaving the engine vulnerable to compressor stalls and other operability problems [21].